Work in Malaysia

 The government is reluctant to allow foreign workers into the country, concerned that it will reduce the job prospects of Malaysian nationals.
 In most cases, if you wish to work for a Malaysian company, the organisation must be able to prove that a national is unwilling or unable to do the job.

 Once you have a job offer, the firm in question must then apply to the Immigration Department of Malaysia for a work permit, of which there are three:

 Each type of pass has its own criteria for acceptance, with a number of stipulations that must be met in order to qualify.

-How to explain your UK qualifications to employers
+How to explain your qualifications to employers

-With the Malaysian Qualifications Framework in place, students with UK qualifications shouldn't have too many issues explaining these to their employers.
+With the Malaysian Qualifications Framework (MQF) in place, students with UK qualifications shouldn't have too many issues explaining these to their employers.
 Higher education providers in the country already recognise the qualification framework of England, Wales and Northern Ireland.

 However, if you do encounter any problems, ENIC-NARIC, with the support of UNESCO, has provided information and resources for recognition purposes in the Asia-Pacific region.